 Right now, our world is in the midst of a novel coronavirus (COVID-19) pandemic.
 To say how this has effected all human activities – work, civics, education, recreation – throughout the world is an understatement.
 So much so, Bay Area counties like Santa Clara County have issued a “shelter in place” order up to April 7.
 However, this has since been superseded by Governor Newsom’s California state-wide order to “shelter in place” indefinitely, until further notice.

 Read on for news on what’s going on transit-wise in Silicon Valley that’s been affected by COVID-19.
 Also included: more on YOU can do to stop the spread of COVID-19, and where to get help if you need it.
 Use this guide as a supplement on how COVID-19 has affected Santa Clara County so far.

 These transit agencies – and all others nationwide – have experienced severe ridership drops and deep losses in fare box revenue.
 More on what YOU can do to address that will be in a separate post.
-Transit service reductions due to “shelter in place” from COVID-19 will be noted for each listed agency.
+Transit service reductions due to “shelter in place” from COVID-19 will be noted for each listed agency, as circumstances warrant.

-If you’ve been exposed to COVID-19 or have COVID-19, STAY HOME.
-If you must travel, DO NOT RIDE PUBLIC TRANSPORTATION!
-Instead, take specialized medical transportation to and from the hospital or health clinic.
+If you’ve been feeling sick, were exposed to COVID-19 or have COVID-19, STAY HOME.
+If you must go out, wear a mask that covers your mouth and nose.
 This helps prevent you and others from spreading COVID-19.